yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 So I figured this is a topic that *might* deserve its own article — partly so that I can point to it from pretty much all future articles on this blog.

 Similarly to the articles on [matrix notation][matrix-notation] and [matrix calculus][matrix-calculus], this post is another bastard child between machine learning and applied math: too basic and not rigorous enough to be fully math, but too generic and foundational to directly be machine learning.
-Still, this is a super convenient and ubiquitous tool, that any Machine Learning Legend should have in its toolbox.
+Still, this is about a super convenient and ubiquitous tool, that any Machine Learning Legend should have in its toolbox.

 <!--- While I'm at it, I'll also generalize... -->